markshmidt/coffee-shop-app/docs/02-policies.md

 ## Loyalty

 - Enroll by phone (E164. str, unique).
-First and Last name optional.
+First and Last name as well as email optional.

 - Earn: points_earned = floor(pre-tax subtotal after manual discount and excluding redeemed drink).

-- Redeem: 80 pts = 1 drink up to a price cap (configurable; customer pays difference).
+- Redeem: 80 pts = 8$, if total is less then 8$, min(8$, total) is counted.

 - One redemption per order; no points on the free portion.